source-data/soda-roberta/README.md

 2. Named Entity Recognition of bioentities and experimental methods.
 3. Semantic tagging of the experimental role of generoducts as measured variable or controlled variable.

 Accordingly, a specialized language model for scientific biological language is fine tuned into 3 models for the respective tasks: PANELIZATION, NER, ROLES.
+These models are based on the find-tuning of a language model trained on abstracts and figure legends of scientific articles available in PubMedCentral (http://europepmc.org/).

+The datasetse and trained models are available as such at https://huggingface.co/EMBO.

-We provide below the instructions to train the language model by fine tuning a pretrained Roberta transormer on text from PubMedCentral and by training the 3 specific models using the SourceData datset.
+We provide below the instructions to train the language model by fine tuning a pretrained Roberta transformer on text from PubMedCentral and by training the 3 specific models using the SourceData datset.

 The training data is in the form of XML files.
 SODA-ROBERTA provides therefore tools to convert XML into tagged datasets that can be used for token classification tasks.
 At inference stage, the tagged text is serialized back into json or xml.